CJBartel/predict-gibbs-energies/README.md

 Repository associated with https://www.nature.com/articles/s41467-018-06682-4 used to predict the temperature-dependent Gibbs energies of inorganic crystalline solids.

+This repository is mostly static to coincide with the cited paper.
+For updates since this paper, please see github.com/CJBartel/compmatscipy which contains a similar (and more up-to-date module).

 ## Data files

   ### TableS1.csv